-Under the agreements relating to the license transaction with Apple, the Company is obligated to contribute all intellectual property that it developed through February 2012 (and subsequently amended to extend through February 2014) to CIP.
+Under the agreements relating to the license transaction with Apple, the Company is obligated to contribute all intellectual property that it developed through February 2012.
+Subsequently, the Company amended the Capture Period to extend through February 2014.
 The Company is also obligated to maintain certain limited liability company formalities with respect to CIP at all times after the closing of the license transaction.